CoquiCoders/beta-book/toolkit/README.md

 We used [Slides.com](http://slides.com/) for every presentation we produced.
 The Slides editor is available right in your browser.
 Unlike traditional presentation software, there's no need to download anything.

 ###Development
-For the developing side we used node.js, Travis CI, Github, Angular, Postgres, and gulp.
+For the development of the site we used [node.js](http://nodejs.org/download/).
+You can read our [Readme](https://github.com/codeforamerica/primerpeso/blob/master/README.md) to check how to install and run the project.
+[Travis CI](https://travis-ci.org/), a free hosted integration platform, Github to host the application, [Angular.Js](https://angularjs.org/),a javascript framework, [Postgres](http://www.postgresql.org/), an open source database, and [Gulp.Js](http://gulpjs.com/),the streaming build system.

 ###Communication & Sharing
 To communicate with each other and with CfA fellows and staff we used [Slack](https://slack.com/), a real-time messaging, archiving and search for teams.